dolanmiu/docx/docs/usage/math.md

 ## Intro

--   To add math, create a `Math` object
+1. To add math, create a `Math` object
--   Add `MathComponents` inside `Math`
+2. Add `MathComponents` inside `Math`
--   `MathComponents` can have nested `MathComponents` inside. e.g. A fraction where the numerator is a square root, and the demoninator as another fraction.
+3.  `MathComponents` can have nested `MathComponents` inside. e.g. A fraction where the numerator is a square root, and the demoninator as another fraction.
 More on `MathComponents` below
+4. Make sure to add the `Math` object inside a `Paragraph`

 ## Example